stefandevai/stefandevai.github.io/src/posts/2020/amethyst-waters/index.md

 ## Conclusion

 Developing a game with TIC-80 for a game jam gave me a small glimpse of what once was the demoscene.
-The healthy competition and the "hardware" limitations were an awesome experience to pass the time during this endless confinement.
+The healthy competition and the "hardware" limitations were an awesome experience to pass the time during this endless lockdown.

 The jam as a whole was super fun and I was able to meet a lot of talented lisp game developers in the way.
 Make sure to play [all the other games](https://itch.io/jam/spring-lisp-game-jam-2020/entries) submitted to the jam.